-- (1) If there is any inconsistency between Parts 2, 3 and 4 of these directions and the Diagnosed Persons and Close Contacts Directions (No. 6), Parts 2, 3 and 4 of these directions are inoperative to the extent of any inconsistency. - (2) If there is any inconsistency between these directions and a direction or other requirement contained in a Direction and Detention Notice, these directions are inoperative to the extent of the inconsistency. - (3) If there is any inconsistency between these directions and a direction or other requirement contained in the Care Facilities Directions (No. 7), these directions are inoperative to the extent of the inconsistency. - (4) A reference in any other Directions currently in force or any Direction and Detention Notice to the Stay at Home Directions (Restricted Areas) (No. 2) is taken to be a reference to these directions.
+- (1) If there is any inconsistency between Parts 2, 3 and 4 of these directions and the Diagnosed Persons and Close Contacts Directions (No. 7), Parts 2, 3 and 4 of these directions are inoperative to the extent of any inconsistency. - (2) If there is any inconsistency between these directions and a direction or other requirement contained in a Direction and Detention Notice, these directions are inoperative to the extent of the inconsistency. - (3) If there is any inconsistency between these directions and a direction or other requirement contained in the Care Facilities Directions (No. 8), these directions are inoperative to the extent of the inconsistency. - (4) A reference in any other Directions currently in force or any Direction and Detention Notice to the Stay at Home Directions (Restricted Areas) (No. 3) is taken to be a reference to these directions.

-- (1) Area Directions (No. 4) means the directions issued by the Deputy Chief Health Officer, setting out Restricted Areas, as amended from time to time; - (2) authorised celebrant has the same meaning as in the Marriage Act 1961 of the Commonwealth; - (3) care and support visit means a visit of no longer than 2 hours made to a patient of a hospital, or a resident of a care facility, by one person, or two persons together, for the purposes of providing care and support to the patient or resident, as the case requires; - (4) care facility has the same meaning as in the Care Facilities Directions (No. 7); - (5) community facility has the same meaning as in the Restricted Activity Directions (Restricted Areas) (No. 2); - (6) density quotient limits the members of the public that are permitted in a space at any one time to the number calculated by dividing the total publicly accessible space (measured in square metres) by 4 and: - (a) for an indoor space applies to each single undivided area; and - (b) for an enclosed outdoor space applies to the total area;
+- (1) Area Directions (No. 4) means the directions issued by the Deputy Public Health Commander, setting out Restricted Areas, as amended from time to time; - (2) authorised celebrant has the same meaning as in the Marriage Act 1961 of the Commonwealth: - (3) care facility has the same meaning as in the Care Facilities Directions (No. 8); - (4) community facility has the same meaning as in the Restricted Activity Directions (Restricted Areas) (No. 3); - (5) density quotient limits the members of the public that are permitted in a space at any one time to the number calculated by dividing the total publicly accessible space (measured in square metres) by 4 and: - (a) for an indoor space applies to each single undivided area; and - (b) for an enclosed outdoor space applies to the total area;